 To continuing with our example above, let’s assume that our large enterprise would have add 600 new distribution lists per month and handle 2,000 updates every month.
 (These numbers are close to Forrester conclusions, which were based on its interviews with several organizations.)
 If an average helpdesk ticket costs $18 (Forrester’s assumption), this would be the resulting calculation:

 2600 requests per month x $18 per ticket x 12 months = $561,600

 Even if you don’t agree with some of the assumptions used for these calculations (as you may think that you have fewer group change requests per month, or that it takes your IT team less time to update groups changes resulting from turnover), that’s ok.
-The key point here is that it’s important to determine what group management really costs your organization.
+The key point here is that it’s important to determine what active directory groups management really costs your organization.

-Another important consideration is that the total cost of managing groups includes not only the tangible monetary costs outlined above but also the “lost opportunity” cost of the time not focusing on strategic initiatives.
-For this reason, the Forrester report also considers the prospect of using a solution that automates group management and empowers self-service of daily changes.
+Another important consideration is that the total cost of managing active directory groups includes not only the tangible monetary costs outlined above but also the “lost opportunity” cost of the time not focusing on strategic initiatives.
+For this reason, the Forrester report also considers the prospect of using a solution that automates active directory group management and empowers self-service of daily changes.

-Do the math yourself and see how much your organization is spending on managing groups, then read the report yourself and see how you compare.
+Do the math yourself and see how much your organization is spending on managing active directory groups, then read the report yourself and see how you compare.